 How Do Chiropractors Perform A Spinal Adjustment?

 There are hundreds of different ways to give an adjustment.
 The adjustments are mostly quick movements applied to the spine.
-Sometimes only one area of the spine is adjusted, whilst other times, many areas of the spine are adjusted.
+Sometimes only one area of the spine is adjusted, whilst at other times, many areas of the spine are adjusted.
 It depends on the needs of the patient.

 The adjustment methods are modified to suit each patients requirements and condition.